bigbigpark/bigbigpark.github.io/README.md

 gem "jekyll-remote-theme"
 ```

-then run `bundle install` to install the plugin.
+then run `bundle install` to install the plugin

 2. Add the following to your site's `_config.yml` to activate the plugin: